joachimlechner/sit/README.md

 * .svnignores
 * setup - create basic environemnt
 * forward some missing svn commands to be able to complete need to use the svn command

+### Requirements
+Python 2.7 upwards
+Note that with python 3.x inquirer package is used for branch selection Subversion >= 1.7 (carret notation (^/trunk), single .svn folder in main repo (at least its not tested from my side))

+### Installation

+Include this path in the PYTHONPATH variable.

+An alias to the main script sit.py should also be fine.

+alias sit=<THIS_PATH>/sit.py